jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/extensive-classification-with-interfaces.md

 I never really organized a system as such, but thinking in that way, does lead to extensibility.

 Perhaps several object classes could have physically the same attribute, so that an attribute can belong to multiple classes.
 Perhaps that should be part of inheritance, though.
-That would be less uncontrolled.
+That might be less uncontrolled.
 (For instance the BackColor attribute can be part of multiple classes.
 Perhaps BackColor should be something they all centrally relate to.)

 ### Mutual Commands, Mutual Interfaces